Data Ranking

 Limits

-• The charts that support data ranking are shown below.
+• The following charts support data ranking.

 Data ranking method